Abstract Integration in Net Convergence Structures: Lebesgue Type Integrals in Net Convergence Structures.

-This result also helps to connect the Riemmanian approaches to integration more closely with the sequential/net-based Lebesgue integrals in the most well known approaches to integration in partially ordered spaces, at least for real functions.
-We now pass to a brief discussion of a general case for Lebesgue and Saks-type integration, and comment more about the still-to-be established results classifying all these integration procedures.
+Thus, the results above helps to connect the Riemmanian approaches to integration more closely with the sequential/net-based Lebesgue integrals in the most well known approaches to integration in partially ordered spaces, specially for real functions and Riesz-valued measures and Riesz-valued functions and measures with uniform approximations.
+A further interesting aspect would be to make analogous Riemmanian constructions of the integral of \cite{jeujiang}, which can take values in the Dedekind completion of a given Riesz space.